su83/cask-tracker/README.rst

 Application Configuration File
 ------------------------------
-Kafka Audit Log reader config (``metadataKafkaConfig``): Kafka Consumer Flowlet configuration information.
+Create an application configuration file that contains the Kafka Audit Log reader configuration (the property metadataKafkaConfig); it is the Kafka Consumer Flowlet configuration information.

 Sample Configuration file::